-The record shows that Trump’s efforts to weaken environmental regulations are no match for the law.
+The record shows that the Trump administration’s efforts to weaken environmental regulations are no match for the law.

-The untold story of President Donald Trump’s environmental agenda is that he’s losing.
+The untold story of Trump’s administration’s environmental agenda is that it’s losing.

 While the Trump administration continues to spit out dangerous environmental rollbacks at a record clip and its efforts remain a dire threat to our environment, the administration is overwhelmingly failing when its proposed rollbacks come in contact with the rule of law.

 No organization during Trump’s presidency has filed more lawsuits to protect the environment from deregulatory actions than Earthjustice.

 Of 120 lawsuits Earthjustice filed in the first two years of the administration to defend health and environmental protections against the Trump administration’s attacks, there have been major decisions on 17 of them.
 Trump has won only one of these battles.
 Earthjustice has won 16.
 Earthjustice has won 94 percent of the legal challenges that have resulted in a major decision, while the Trump administration has won only 6 percent.

 Number of Rulings in favor of Trump administration

 Number of Rulings in favor of Earthjustice and our clients